-The primary aim of this series is to understand if the male domination in Vedic India was really discrimination against women as feminists’ often portray.
+The primary aim of this series is to understand if the male domination in Vedic India was real discrimination against women as feminists’ often portray.

 All articles under Vedic India can be viewed – here

-Also find articles under Modern Feminism – here]
+Also find articles on Modern Feminism – here]

 Child Marriage, as the Indian census data shows and explained here still exists in certain parts of India.
 As feminists all over the world, project it as one form of female genital mutilation and forcing them to get raped, the data shows even boys are married in their childhood.
 Apart from the theory of genital mutilation, feminists also show how a girl is not allowed to choose her own husband and hence not given enough freedom.

-This custom of child marriage that was created in Vedic India was so much full-proof that Hindu society didn’t have any divorce.
-But, there were misuse of this system as well.
+This custom of child marriage that was created in Vedic India was so much full-proof that Hindu society didn’t have any need of divorce.
+But, there was a misuse of this system as well.
 Young girls being married off with very old men led to one form of abuse.
-However, as Vedic gurus say, that is only demonic application of Vedic customs.
+However, as Vedic gurus say, that is the only demonic application of Vedic customs.

-A late marriage is also detrimental to both genders because they always feel that they could get a better choice if they had waited sometime longer.
-As a result, commitment to the spouse and the family members comes down.
-In child marriages, children were trained about their behavior with their in-laws house and since they had enough time to understand each other and their families, they used to grow more affection towards each other and each-others families.
+A late marriage is also detrimental to both genders because they always feel that they could get a better choice if they had waited some time longer.
+As a result, commitment to the spouse and the family members come down.
+In child marriages, children were trained about their behavior with their in-law’s house and since they had enough time to understand each other and their families, they used to grow more affection towards each other and each other’s families.
 However, it is not true today.

 People marrying at an old age, often have very old parents to take care.
-Coupled with this the one child problem makes the only child responsible for the well-being of old age parents.
+Coupled with this the one-child problem makes the only child responsible for the well-being of old age parents.
 So, he/she becomes immobile for marriage.
-Since, we live in different cities due to our work today, we have even greater difficulty in finding a match without a lot of trouble.
+Since we live in different cities due to our work today, we have even greater difficulty in finding a match without a lot of trouble.
 Added to this, women themselves develop several physical problems after 30 years of age.
-Since women have the role of giving childbirth entrusted by the nature, when they develop complications for giving child birth, most of them become unmarriageable.
+Since women have the role of giving childbirth entrusted by nature, when they develop complications for giving childbirth, most of them become unmarriageable.
 Ailing parents and the responsibility to take care of them for single children makes it even more difficult.

 ‘Women should be taken care in their childhood by their father, in their youth by their husband and in their old age by their sons’.

-The question however, that feminists often bring is by confining women to their homes and giving them the huge BURDEN to raise children, it was the men who wanted to enjoy life and all benefits of life.
+The question, however, that feminists often bring is by confining women to their homes and giving them the huge BURDEN to raise children, it was the men who wanted to enjoy life and all benefits of life.
 However, this is not true.
-The main idea was to ensure survival of human race and to give the human race healthy new generations.
-Vedic society was all the more protective to women and kept them in house to protect them from being sinful.
-That way children learnt the best possible behavior and became the best possible habitats of this world.
+The main idea was to ensure the survival of human race and to give the human race healthy new generations.
+Vedic society was all the more protective of women and kept them in-house to protect them from being sinful.
+That way children learned the best possible behavior and became the best possible habitats of this world.